 Ativan is a prescription medicine that is used to treat anxiety, and it falls under the drug category benzodiazepine.
 When taken as your doctor prescribes, it is a fairly safe and useful medication for those with anxiety issues.
-If it’s taken for long periods of time or if taken improperly for recreational use, it has the potential to become addictive.
+If it’s taken for long periods of time or is taken improperly for recreational use, it then has the potential to become addictive.
 The staff at Crest View Recovery Center can answer questions regarding dependency on this drug.
 Take a look below to learn about addiction and Ativan withdrawal symptoms.

 About Ativan Withdrawal

 Ativan has the potential to become highly addictive when taken not as directed.
 If you have become dependent upon the drug, you’ll experience withdrawal symptoms when you quit taking it or lessen the dose.
-Some individuals have experience withdrawal only a week after starting it.
+Some individuals even experience withdrawal only a week after starting it.
 This means it has a high addictive potential and is likely to cause some uncomfortable symptoms.

 Ativan Withdrawal Symptoms

-Physical and psychological symptoms are associated with withdrawal from Ativan.
+Physical and psychological symptoms are common during withdrawal from Ativan.
 You will crave it, and you’ll likely experience a range of other uncomfortable issues.
 Physical Ativan withdrawal symptoms include hand tremors, sweating, abdominal cramps, nausea, and vomiting.
 You may also notice weight loss, rapid heart rate, trouble sleeping, headache or muscle pain.

 How Crest View Recovery Center Can Help

 If you or a loved one are experiencing difficulty with Ativan addiction and withdrawal, there are options available to offer you help.
 An Ativan addiction treatment program at CVRC can make the process less difficult than going it alone and can increase the chances of relapse prevention.
 In fact, doctors do not recommend going without help for Ativan abuse.

 For example, highlights of our programs include: